MooVC/MooVC.Architecture/README.md

 - Changed Architecture.Ddd.AggregateEventSequenceUnorderedException so that it now has a constructor capable of accepting an AggregateRoot instance.
 - Changed Architecture.Ddd.AggregateEventMismatchException so that it now has a constructor capable of accepting an AggregateRoot instance.
 - Changed Architecture.Ddd.AggregateHistoryInvalidForStateException so that it now has a constructor capable of accepting an AggregateRoot instance.
+- Changed Architecture.Ddd.Ensure.ReferenceIsOfType so that it will return as long as the type of the reference can be assigned to the generic type provided.
 - Changed Architecture.Ddd.Reference so that it now has a static Create variant, capable of directly accepting an aggregate instance.
 - Changed Architecture.Ddd.Reference so that it now has a static Create variant, capable of directly accepting a type instance.
 - Changed Architecture.Ddd.Reference so that it now has a static Create variant, capable of accepting a genertic AggregateRoot type.